TCSE logo

 Research Track

-Lizhi Liao Memorial University of Newfoundland, Simon Eismann University of Würzburg, Heng Li Polytechnique Montréal, Cor-Paul Bezemer University of Alberta, Diego Costa Concordia University, Canada, André van Hoorn University of Hamburg, Germany, Weiyi Shang University of Waterloo
+Lizhi Liao Memorial University of Newfoundland, Simon Eismann University of Würzburg, Heng Li Polytechnique Montréal, Cor-Paul Bezemer University of Alberta, Diego Elias Costa Concordia University, Canada, André van Hoorn University of Hamburg, Germany, Weiyi Shang University of Waterloo

 16:45